 By now, it’s well known that cannabidiol (CBD) and tetrahydrocannabinol (THC) work best when used together.
 But in order to reap the full benefits of the CBD:THC combination, you need to use these cannabinoids in the right ratio.

-While the 1:1 CBD:THC ratio is well-known for the balanced head high effect it gives, ratios like 4:1 and 10:1 CBD:THC render milder highs and stronger physical effects for people who want the therapeutic benefits without as many psychoactive feelings.
+While the 1:1 CBD:THC ratio is well-known for the balanced head high effect it gives, ratios like 4:1 and 10:1 CBD:THC produce milder highs and stronger physical effects for people who want the therapeutic benefits without as many psychoactive feelings.

 In this article, we’re going to cover everything you need to know about CBD:THC ratios, from popular ratios to the best CBD:THC ratios for pain, anxiety, and sleep.